Frequently Asked Questions

 Where can I volunteer?

-In future years we hope to return to India, Guatemala, Sri Lanka and Zambia.
+In future years we hope to return to Cambodia, India, Guatemala, Sri Lanka and Zambia.

 When do placements depart?

-All 12 month placements depart in January and the date depends on the school term in the country of placement.
+12 month placements depart in January and the date depends on the school term in the country of placement.
 This is the same for 6 month placements to Nepal.
 Other 6 month placements begin either in January or July while 3 month placements begin either in January, April, July or October.
-Dates will vary depending on school terms.
+Dates will vary depending on the school terms of our partner communities.

 Do I need specific experience?

 No specific experience is required.
-All CVC applicants will be interviewed as part of the selection process.
+All In-Community volunteers will be interviewed as part of the selection process.
 We will examine your motivation for wanting to serve communities overseas, your resilience and likelihood to adapt to your new environment and what qualities you will bring to the project.
 We will also ask for two referees who can recommend your suitability.

 What training will I receive before I go?